woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 ## Test Data Setup/Teardown

 You may need test data setup prior to the execution of your tests and removed after the execution of your tests.
-This can be achieved with
+This can be achieved with any of the following methods, depending on the needs of the test:

 - [`test.beforeAll()`](https://playwright.dev/docs/api/class-test#test-before-all) - runs before all the tests in file/group
 - [`test.afterAll()`](https://playwright.dev/docs/api/class-test#test-after-all) - runs after all the tests in file/group